CoExpNetViz/CoExpNetViz/README.md

   into workspace.
 As root dir pick the parent dir of the cloned repo.
 Select CoExpNetViz and finish.

-Versioning: set the version in pom.xml, append `-SNAPSHOT` to make it a dev version.
-SNAPSHOT is commonly understood by tools and they may refresh accordingly when they notice a new snapshot is pushed.

 To build the jar, run `mvn package`.
 The jar is in the target dir.
 To install it, add a symlink in `~/CytoscapeConfiguration/3/apps/installed` to the created jar.